Trump and budget chief Vought are making this a government shutdown unlike any other - WTOP News

 In many ways, Trump’s tax cuts law gave the White House a vast new allotment of federal funding for its priority projects, separate from the regular appropriations process in Congress.

-The package unleashed some $175 billion for the Pentagon, including for the “Golden Dome” missile shield and other priority projects, and another $175 million for Homeland Security, largely for Trump’s mass deportation agenda.
+The package unleashed some $175 billion for the Pentagon, including for the “Golden Dome” missile shield and other priority projects, and nearly $170 billion for Homeland Security, largely for Trump’s mass deportation agenda.
 It also included extra funds for Vought’s work at OMB.

 Certain funds from the bill are available to be used during the shutdown, according to the nonpartisan Congressional Budget Office.